 Select any of these options as per your business requirement to customize your Salesforce connector.
 Make sure to select Automatically create prospects in Pardot if they are created as a Lead or Contact in Salesforce checkbox.

 Create a new prospect record in Pardot and assign the prospect to a queue/user/group, as shown in the following screenshot

 Check the Lead tab to see if this record is created in Salesforce.

 Likewise, if you create a lead record (with an email address) in Salesforce, it will automatically get created in Pardot.

 –> You can only have one CRM connector at a time in Pardot.
-If you have an existing CRM connector, you’ll need to delete it before you can add a different connector.
+If you have an existing CRM connector, you will need to delete it before you can add a different connector.

-–> Next month I’ll post, how you can create a custom sync behavior to pass Marketing qualified lead (MQL) to Salesforce, instead of syncing all prospects.
+–> In my next post, I will show you how to create a custom sync behavior to pass only the Marketing qualified lead (MQL) to Salesforce, instead of syncing all prospects!
 Getting Started with Pardot – Part 8 (Effective ways to pass Marketing Qualified Leads)

 The End: I look forward to your constructive suggestions and comments.
 Thank you!